 A couple of months ago, I took your feedback and started blogging about some of the projects we work on around here.
 I was a little hesitant to give it a try, mostly because I'm not some sort of professional blogger with all this amazing content and have no experience creating the gorgeous images I see on other blogs, so a little scary!
 However, I have to say I am glad I did, it has been so much fun!
 I'm always up for a new challenge!

 That being said, I've had some feedback asking for more DIY nursery projects, I think that's a great idea!
-Having worked with over 10,000 mommy-to-be's on nurseries, I can definitely share some ideas:) Check back throughout the summer, I'll try to post frequently and keep with the trendy nursery themes we're seeing in the shop.
+Having worked with over 10,000 mommy-to-be's on nurseries, I can definitely share some ideas:) Check back and I'll try to post frequently and keep with the trendy nursery themes we're seeing in the shop.
 Oh, and thanks for sticking with me on my new adventure!

 So let's start with this gorgeous mermaid dream catcher!
 I have no experience with these, and I thought it was pretty easy.
 A little time consuming, but not hard.
 All you will need: